 Create an inspiring vision board

-It’s easy for us to become so busy with the hustle and bustle of everyday life that we forget to dream and ask ourselves questions like: what do I really want to get out of life?
-So if the weather is keeping you at home, then why not consider creating an inspiring vision board?
+It’s easy for us to become so busy with the hustle and bustle of everyday life that we forget to dream and ask ourselves questions like: what do I want to get out of life?
+So if the weather is keeping you at home, why not consider creating an inspiring vision board?

 A vision board is any sort of visual display that can act as a powerful reminder of whatever you want to be, have, or do in your life.
 It usually includes images, words, and/or quotes that represent your goals.